bterwijn/memory_graph/README.md

   - The set of key_value types that don't draw references to their direct childeren but have their children shown as elements of their node.

 - ***mg.config.type_to_node*** : dict[type, fun(data) -> Node]
-  - Determines how a data types is converted to a Node (sub)class for visualization in the graph.
+  - Determines how a data type is converted to a Node subclass for visualization in the graph.

 - ***mg.config.type_to_color*** : dict[type, color]
   - Maps a type to the [graphviz color](https://graphviz.org/doc/info/colors.html) it gets in the graph.